Antoni Jach

 Antoni Jach (born 8 May 1956) is an Australian novelist, painter and playwright.
-His most recent novel is Travelling Companions, a novel about friendship, travel and storytelling.
+His most recent book is Travelling Companions, a novel about friendship, travel and storytelling.

-His previous novels are The Weekly Card Game, a tragicomic study of quotidian repetition and The Layers of the City, a meditation on contemporary Paris, civilisation and barbarism (which was shortlisted for The Age Book of the Year Fiction Award and was translated into Turkish under the title Sehrin Katmanlari)., and Napoleon's Double, a narrative enlisting history and philosophy for its own neo-baroque ends.
+His previous novels are The Weekly Card Game, a tragicomic study of quotidian repetition and The Layers of the City, a meditation on contemporary Paris, civilisation and barbarism which was shortlisted for The Age Book of the Year Fiction Award and was translated into Turkish under the title Sehrin Katmanlari)., and Napoleon's Double, a narrative enlisting history and philosophy for its own neo-baroque ends.